 Educational content and how-to emails

 Marketing and education go hand in hand: almost every brand wants its customers to learn more about the product and make the right decisions.
 With that in mind, companies create educational newsletters, put together workshops and webinars, or share useful tips and insights from experts.
-Email is a perfect tool for educational marketing, especially in medical or hygiene-specific fields: providing customers or patients with great advice or quick lessons helps to build a trusted and reputable brand.
+Email is a perfect tool for educational marketing, especially in medical or hygiene-specific fields: dental practices can share oral hygiene tips, post-treatment care reminders, prevention advice, and answers to common patient questions.

 While learning might be associated with boring school lessons, it doesn’t have to be this way.
 The flossing brand Flaus took an unusual and fun approach for their email marketing campaign: they used frequently asked questions (or FAQ) to educate their subscribers on both the flossing process and the brand.